-As for the past two years, we will be awarding the Steve Frisby Memorial Trophy for the best game in the show, as voted for by our members.
-(OK, to be fair, ‘voted for’ usually translates to the chairman running round the show at 2:30 and canvassing the opinions of any members who haven’t passed out from exhaustion, but you get the general idea!). our criteria tend to be that the winner is a game we think Steve would have enjoyed, and that we as a club wish we’d have come up with!
+As for the past three years, we will be awarding the Steve Frisby Memorial Trophy for the best game in the show, as voted for by our members.
+(OK, to be fair, ‘voted for’ translates to the chairman running round the show at 2:30 and canvassing the opinions of any members who haven’t passed out from exhaustion, but you get the idea!).
+Our criteria tend to be that the winner is a game we think Steve would have enjoyed, and that we as a club wish we’d have come up with!

 Past winners have been:

-In addition, this year, we’re beginning a new award, the Nick Hawkins Memorial Trophy.
+In addition, last year we introduced the Nick Hawkins Memorial Trophy.
 This is a little bit different, in that it is entirely 3D printed with the exception of the plaque: the base and stand are printed in a wood effect filament, and the plane itself is one of Nick’s own 3D design files of a Hawker Hotspur.
-We’ve chosen to award it to the game we consider the best build, be it the best scenery or the cleverest bit of engineering – we think Nick would have liked it that way.
+We’ve chosen to award it to the game we consider the best build, be it the best scenery or the cleverest bit of engineering, in memory of some of Nick’s fantastic looking tables.

-We’re delighted to announce that historian, best-selling author and wargamer Dr. Harry Sidebottom will be appearing at the show.
-As well as a well-received book on Ancient Warfare, he has been writing historical fiction set in his favourite period, the Crisis of the 3rd Century, since 2006 with the Warrior of Rome series.
-He’s also a very entertaining after-dinner speaker (as those of us who attended the club Christmas dinner can attest), and is a keen wargamer – check out his appearance on the Meeples and Miniatures podcast for more on that, or just ask him!
+We’re very pleased to announce that historian, best-selling author and wargamer Dr. Harry Sidebottom will be returning to the show again this year, with, no doubt, copies of his latest novel, “The Last Hour” in hand.
+He has been writing historical fiction set in his favourite period, the Crisis of the 3rd Century, since 2006 with the Warrior of Rome series, as well as a well-received book on Ancient Warfare.
+He’s also a very entertaining after-dinner speaker (as those of us who attended the club Christmas dinner a couple of years ago can attest), and is a keen wargamer, so see if you can entice him to have a go at one of the games on offer!